ilyanaDev/ilyanaDevBlog/src/pages/blog/2020-06-15-code-complete-part1.md

     * Cancel the project (think very carefully before doing this)
     * Remember to pay attention to how the project is going to be implemented - how much will the proposed change actually improve the value of the project?
 Is the change still worthwhile when considered in this context?
 * Good architecture = easy construction.
 Without it, you may have the right problem but an ineffective solution
-* Architectural componnents (all should be described alongside alternatives that were considered):
+* Architectural components (all should be described alongside alternatives that were considered):
   * Program organization - building block responsibilities, as well as inter-block communication channels, should be well-defined, and building blocks need to fit into the system as a whole.
   * Major classes - again, responsibilities and interactions need to be well-defined, and they need to fit into your end goal
   * Data design - file and table designs; data should only be directly accessed by one subsystem or class
   * Business rules - depend on the requirements of the customer but should be clearly defined in architecture (client may have policy that customer information must be less than 30 seconds out of date, for example)
-  * User interface design - needs to be well-designed, but should also be well-separated from other componnents, so you can substitute new UI's as needed without impacting other componnents
+  * User interface design - needs to be well-designed, but should also be well-separated from other components, so you can substitute new UI's as needed without impacting other components
   * Resource management - you gotta have a plan for use of scarse resources like database connections and memory
   * Security - describe security approaches and how secure various elements need to be
   * Performance - goals are important, often related to resource use